Axelrod-Python/Axelrod/docs/strategies.rst

 Note that the initial values are :math:`p(C|C)=p(C|D)=.5`.

-*This strategy came tenth in Axelrod's original tournament.*
+*This strategy came 10th in Axelrod's original tournament.*

 **Not implemented**: Feld
 ^^^^^^^^^^^^^^^^^^^^^^^^^